pebble-tree/node-foundationdb/README.md

 Foundationdb allows you to bake the current version number into a key or value in the database.
 The embedded version is called a *versionstamp*.
 It is an opaque 10 byte value.
 These values are monotonically increasing but non-continuous.

-> *💣Danger* Although these values are unique to an FDB cluster, if you ever export & re-import your data into a different FDB cluster these keys may be duplicated / reused.
+> *Danger 💣* These values are unique to your FDB cluster.
+You may run into issues if you ever export your data then re-import it into a different FDB cluster.

 During a transaction you can get a promise to read the resulting version with `tn.getVersionstamp() => {promise: Promise<Buffer>}`.
 Note: